Which place is cheaper, Seattle or Dayton?

 Be prepared for some very cold days in Dayton.
 In January, Dayton is generally much colder than Seattle.
-Temperatures in Dayton average around 30°F (-1°C), and Seattle stays around 42°F (5°C).
+Daily temperatures in Dayton average around 30°F (-1°C), and Seattle fluctuates around 42°F (5°C).

 Dayton usually receives more sunshine than Seattle during winter.
 Dayton gets 129 hours of sunny skies, while Seattle receives 67 hours of full sun in the winter.

 Seattle receives a lot of rain in the winter.
 In January, Dayton usually receives less rain than Seattle.
 Dayton gets 2.1 inches (54 mm) of rain, while Seattle receives 5.4 inches (136 mm) of rain each month for the winter.